UnclaimedPants/beoremote/README.md

 ## Kodi Integration

 This repo also includes a python daemon which listens for IR commands and sends them to Kodi TV over JSON RPC API.

+## Credits

+Most of the arduino code was done by https://github.com/christianlykke9/Beomote